cmjgrubb/Powershell/README.md

 The veeamInstallationPrep.ps1 prepares a non-domain computer to back up to Veeam Backup and Replication.

 The LIWHAP script.ps1 combines two Excel files base on a common field - account number.

+new accounts.ps1 will iterates through two Excel spreadsheets.
+If a row is missing from one, it creates a row in a new spreadsheet.